mahmoodlab/HEST/README.md

 Welcome to the official GitHub repository of the HEST-Library introduced in *"HEST-1k: A Dataset for Spatial Transcriptomics and Histology Image Analysis"*.
 This project was developed by the [Mahmood Lab](https://faisal.ai/) at Harvard Medical School and Brigham and Women's Hospital.

+HEST-1k, HEST-Library and HEST-Benchmark are released under the Attribution-NonCommercial-ShareAlike 4.0 International license.

 <br/>

 #### What does this repository provide?